dact-chant/PyCantus/docs/source/development_docs.md

 #### Locked attribute
 The 'locking logic' is quite simple.
 We don't want people to shoot themselves in the foot, so we tried to force them to make changes in the state of their data (in `Corpus`) explicit.
-Besides that, it is also part of the 'good replicability' strategy we want to emphasize.
+This is also part of the 'good replicability' strategy we want to emphasize.

-In the initialization of `Corpus` object, argument `is_editable` is passed (with default value set to `False`).
+In the initialization of the `Corpus` object, argument `is_editable` is passed (with a default value set to `False`).

-Then getters and setters of `Corpus` were overwritten so the 'I am a locked corpus' logic is controlled.
+Then getters and setters of `Corpus` were overwritten, so the 'I am a locked corpus' logic is controlled.

 Value of the `is_editable` attribute is propagated into all Chants, Sources and Melodies in the Corpus with `Corpus._lock_chants()`, `Corpus._lock_sources()` and in `Chant.create_melody()`, where attribute `locked` is set to `True` if 'is not editable corpus'.
-In these objects it "operates" in the overwritten method `__settatr__` and limits access to others then `locked` attributes based on the value of `locked`.
+In these objects it "operates" in the overwritten method `__settatr__` and limits access to others than `locked` attributes based on the value of `locked`.
 You can set the value of the `locked` attribute freely -- because that makes the intervention in the data state explicit, but not impossible.

 #### Methods
-For easier work with the data few methods were implemented directly on `Corpus`.
+For easier work with the data, a few methods were implemented directly on `Corpus`.

 - `export_csv(chants_path, sources_path)`
 - `drop_duplicate_chants()`